torepettersen/ubuntu-18.04/README.md

 ```

 ### Docker
 WARNING: As of now, Bionic is not supported by this repository.
-Use a one for a older version of Ubuntu or nigtly build as decribed below.
+Use one for a older version of Ubuntu or nigtly build as decribed below.
 ```
 sudo apt-get update
 sudo apt-get install apt-transport-https ca-certificates curl software-properties-common